stone-payments/pos-mamba-sdk/packages/components/Keyboard/README.md

   autoRender?: boolean;

   /**
-   * Make beep sound for every key press
+   * Make beep sound for every key press.
    * !
-This do not disable POS sound entirely.
-Only for this Keyboard instance
+If set to `false`, you'll do not disable POS sound entirely.
+Only for this Keyboard instance.
+   * If set to `true`, system sound preference will prevail(can be enabled or disable).
+   * Other value different from boolean, will use system sound preference.
+   * In other words, you can only disable sound of virtual keyboard but not force enable it.
-   * @defaultValue System preference depending of the app, otherwise `false` */ soundEnabled?: boolean;
+   * @defaultValue System sound preference.
+   */
+  soundEnabled?: boolean;